 Oeiras was the residence of Sebastião José de Carvalho e Melo (1699-1782), who was made Count of Oeiras in 1759.
 Ten years later he became the Marquês de Pombal.
 He was one of Portugal’s dynamic Prime Ministers under the then King José I. His home, the Palácio Marquês de Pombal, is an 18th century building now used as government and council offices.
 It has 12 busts of Roman emperors.
-The gardens are only open to visitors by guided visits on Sundays.
+The gardens are only open to visitors by guided visits.

 From palaces, churches, museums, gardens, swimming pools, art galleries and beaches Oeiras has something for people of all ages and tastes.